What To Do in Kinsale: A Foodie Coastal Village in Cork

 What To Do in Kinsale

-The Scilly Walk To Charles Fort
+The Charles Fort

-The Charles Fort was built in 1682, is star shaped and is just a 40 minute walk from Kinsale along the Scilly Walk.
+The Charles Fort was built in 1682, is star shaped and has lovely views looking back at Kinsale.
 For a 340 year old structure, it's in good condition.
-Enjoy the beautiful views over Kinsale Harbour
+Enjoy the beautiful views over Kinsale Harbour.
+That is English that the guides are speaking, it's just the Cork version.

 Where to Eat in Kinsale

 Bastion is Michelin starred.
 Their tasting menu is something you should book well in advance.
 Jim Edwards’s gastropub is less formal but just as delicious.
+Fishy Fish is probably the best known place in town.
+Not cheap, but worth it.

 Marie and Salvador (Irish-Spanish couple) at Salvis on Pearse St have been feeding the same locals for years.
 Walk to the New Bridge to the Catch of the Day food truck for a more casual meal.
 Dino’s on Pier Road also has excellent fish & chips.